 Tickets to Hampton Court cost 21 GBP for adults & 10.50 GBP for kids for visits between March and October, and 18 GBP for adult & 9.10 GBP for kids if you’re coming between November and February.
 It’s cheaper to prebook your tickets online.

-Hampton Court is the center of Tudor history and beyond, therefore it’s one of the most important palace in England.
+Hampton Court is the center of Tudor history and beyond, therefore it’s one of the most important palaces in England.
 ‘Why Tudors are so important?’ one would ask.
 Even if you’re not into history you probably heard about King Henry VIII and his six wives, English reformation, Bloody Mary and the Virgin Queen Elizabeth.

 How is Hampton Court related to Tudors?
 Who lived in Hampton Court?